Ahmed-Ashraf-Khalil/Ahmed-Ashraf-Khalil/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ahmed-ashraf-khalil&label=Profile%20views&color=db1a1a&style=flat" alt="ahmed-ashraf-khalil" /> </p>

-- 🌱 I’m currently learning **generative models, LLMs and Stock market Algorithmic trading**
+- 🌱 I’m currently learning **generative models, LLMs and Algorithmic trading**

 - 💬 Ask me about **Data science and any creative idea you have in mind**